 Inflammation and pediatric pulmonary arterial hypertension

-Our team, in collaboration with Pediatric Cardiology, has provided evidence for a role of inflammation in pediatric pulmonary arterial hypertension (PAH).
-Inflammatory pathways may serve as a new therapeutic target for pediatric PAH or may be employed towards improving the diagnosis and disease class of pediatric PAH.
+In collaboration with Pediatric Cardiology, we have provided evidence for a role of inflammation in pediatric pulmonary arterial hypertension (PAH).
+Inflammatory pathways may serve as a new therapeutic target for pediatric PAH or may be employed towards advanced characterization of pediatric PAH.

 Contact